 - Confirm your scheduled pet sitting visits / reservation in the Client Portal under “Schedule” where you can view your master reservation calendar.

 - While in the Client Portal, update your personal, home and pet information.
 Make sure emergency contact information, gate codes and pet feeding, medication and health history information are current.
-If a new client, please complete online registration process via the Client Portal and complete the Pet Medical Consent & Release Form and the Key/Remote/ Device Handling Form.
+If a new client, please complete online registration process via the Client Portal and complete the Pet Medical Consent and Release Form (02/2020) and the Key Handling Agreement (02/2020).

 - Ensure that there will be enough food, treats, kitty litter, supplements, medications, etc. for the time you will be away.
 If not, please place an online order and have it shipped to the house.

 - Make sure there will be enough cleaning supplies as well (e.g., paper towels, wipes, cleaning solution, carpet cleaner, etc.) and that they are easily accessible.

 - If your cat(s) has a microchip, be sure it is registered.
 If you have moved, be sure to update this information.

 - Let your veterinarian know in advance that you will be out of town and that a pet sitter will be caring for your cat(s).
 If traveling out of the country or on a cruise, we suggest leaving a credit card on file with your vet’s office.
 Make sure your Pet Medical Consent and Release Form (02/2020) is up to date.

 - If traveling out of the country or on a cruise, leave your travel itinerary and your preferred method for updates (e.g., email, WhatsApp, etc.)